ShawnWx2019/Gh_circRNAseq/README.md

 # R Code for Data Analysis and Visualization
-Analysis and visualization R scripts of my research 「Genome-wide profiling of circular RNAs during the hybridization of two elite inbred lines of *Gossypium hirsutum*」
+Analysis and visualization R scripts of my research 「Genome-wide profiling of circular RNAs in the hybridization of two elite inbred lines of *Gossypium hirsutum*」

 ## Part 1 	Identification and characterization of candidate circRNAs